cptclvtch/crossplatform_app/README.md

 ## How to setup a project
 - Clone this repository into your project folder using ```git clone --recurse-submodules https://github.com/cptclvtch/crossplatform_app```.

+NOTE: DO NOT ATTEMPT TO CIRCUMVENT THE CLONING PROCESS

 - Add the 'tcc' executable folder to your PATH environment variable.
 You can find the executable in ```tools/tcc/win32``` for Windows and ```tools/tcc/linux``` for OSX/Linux.
 - Restart your command line.